Table of Contents

 Google has built-in quality detectors that can immediately evaluate the subjective quality of a written piece.
 For example, it can tell if the article was written by a native speaker of the language, and it can tell if the article is riddled with grammatical and spelling errors.
-In the case of the latter, Google may degrade the quality of your work—even if it’s well-written—costing you serious ranking opportunities.
+In the case of the latter, Google or other search engines may degrade the quality of your work—even if it’s well-written—costing you serious ranking opportunities.
 You don’t need to freak out over every little detail, but do take a few extra minutes to proofread your pages before publishing them.

 It’s also becoming more important to offer supplementary content features, such as interactive components.
 These could include calculators to help people estimate costs or project needs, checklists they can print out, infographics they can reference easily, or worksheets to help them put their new skills and knowledge to the test.
-Though there’s no direct evidence that there’s a specific ranking signal for these features, they will improve the engagement and quality of your content, which in turn will earn it more links, traffic, repeat visits, shares, and, as a result, higher search positions.
+Though there’s no direct evidence that there’s a specific ranking signal for these features, they will improve the engagement and quality of your content, which in turn will earn it more internal links, traffic, repeat visits, shares, and, as a result, higher search positions.

 I referenced this briefly in bullet #40, but it’s worth revisiting in more detail here.
 This is a subject that’s been hotly debated over the years, but the most recent data seems to suggest that organic click-through rates (the percentage of people who see your entry in SERPs and click through to your site) does have a direct and significant bearing on the ranking of your site.
 For example, if you have higher-than-average CTRs, you’ll have a tendency to move higher in rankings; still, this is hard to measure because of the correlation between ranking and CTRs.
 Still, optimizing for higher CTRs is sure to be a benefit to you even if they didn’t have an impact on domain authority, so do what you can to encourage more people to click through to your pages with compelling, unique language.
 You can affect your CTR in search results by testing your title tags and meta description tags for each of your pages.

 Google doesn’t like to find broken links on your site.
 If you have a link that points to an external source that source no longer exists (ie, it’s a 404 error page), it’s not a good user experience.
 It could also mean either your linked source wasn’t effective or worthwhile enough to stick around, or you don’t update your content frequently enough to keep it relevant.
 These aren’t good things.
-Take the time to occasionally comb through your old material and find any links that are broken; then, replace them with more modern, live equivalents.
+Take the time to occasionally comb through your old material and find any internal links or external links that are broken; then, replace them with more modern, live equivalents.
 There are tools that can help with this, such as Screaming Frog.
 For more information on this topic, please visit our comprehensive guide to broken link building.